thirdweb-dev/typescript-sdk/etc/sdk.api.md

 import { Split as Split_2 } from '@thirdweb-dev/contracts';
 import { Split__factory } from '@thirdweb-dev/contracts';
 import { ThirdwebContract } from '@thirdweb-dev/contracts';
+import { ThirdwebContract as ThirdwebContract_2 } from '@thirdweb-dev/contracts/dist/ThirdwebContract';
 import { ThirdwebContract__factory } from '@thirdweb-dev/contracts';
 import { TokenERC1155 } from '@thirdweb-dev/contracts';
 import { TokenERC1155__factory } from '@thirdweb-dev/contracts';